 Best health insurance for pregnancy

-The best health insurance for pregnancy will be determined by your income and whether your or your spouse's employer provides health insurance.
-There are three types of health insurance plans that provide the best affordable options for pregnancy: employer-provided coverage, Affordable Care Act (ACA) plans and Medicaid.
+The best health insurance for pregnancy will be determined by your income and whether your (or your spouse's) employer provides health insurance.
+There are three types of health insurance plans that provide the best affordable options for pregnancy: employer-provided coverage, ACA plans and Medicaid.

 Employer-sponsored health care